syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ## Disable expanding of specific group
 The `SfListView.GroupExpanding` event occurs when the group is being expanded.
-The `GroupExpandCollapseChangingEventArgs` of the GroupExpanding event provides the information about the expanding group and it has the following members:
+The `GroupExpandCollapseChangingEventArgs` of the GroupExpanding event provides information about the expanding group and it has the following members:

 * `Group`: Gets a list of group being expanded.
 * `Cancel` : Decides whether to cancel the group expansion or not.

-The GroupExpanding event used for the following use case.
+The GroupExpanding event used for the following use case:

 *	Keeps any one specific group in the expanded state by comparing and collapsing all other groups.

-You can cancel the group expansion by setting GroupExpandCollapseChangingEventArgs.Cancel to true.
+You can cancel the group expansion by setting the GroupExpandCollapseChangingEventArgs.Cancel property to true.

 {% tabs %}
 {% highlight c# %}